insidesherpa/shiptivitas-2/README.markdown

 </p>

 <h2 id="task">Task</h2>
-<b> Working Fullstack 2: </b> Backend updates for new features
+<b> Working Fullstack 2: </b> Backend updates for new features.
-Implement the backend change for the new productivity tool.
+Implement the backend changes for the new productivity tool.
 <br><br>
 <b> Aim: </b>
 Your task is to take the latest version of the Shiptivitas app and now tie it to the NodeJS backend.